Dear Rita in HR:

 - A bachelor’s degree in social sciences

-- A bachelor’s degree in human services, behavioral sciences, or an allied field.
+- A bachelor’s degree in human services, behavioral sciences, or an allied field

-Remember: you cannot use years of experience as a social worker alone to meet the professional exemption despite the vast knowledge that a non-degreed social worker may have.
-Simply stated, an employee cannot be an exempt professional unless the job requires the employee to have previously completed a course of specialized intellectual instruction.
+Remember: You cannot use years of experience as a social worker alone to meet the professional exemption despite the vast knowledge that a non-degreed social worker may have.

 So go through your job descriptions and review the minimum educational qualifications in light of the primary duties of the position to evaluate whether the educational prerequisites are narrowly drafted to evidence specialization for the work that the employee will perform.
 Be as specific as possible about the number and type of courses that are required if the degree is not directly related to the position (for example, a biology degree for a biologist).